Party leader: South Korea

 In the Republic of Korea, Representatives of most political parties are elected through elections of party members.
 The representative of the Democratic Party of Korea is Song Young-gil, who was elected in May 2021, and the representative of the conservative opposition PPP is Lee Jun-seok, a famous young politician who was elected in June 2021.
 In the Democratic party's presidential election, it is also elected through public opinion polls, not party members.
 For the PPP, however, they calculate the public opinion poll and the party member poll by 50:50.

 Taiwan

 The major political parties in Taiwan are the Democratic Progressive Party and the Kuomintang.

 The Democratic Progress Party's constitution stipulates that the President may serve directly as Party Chairman without an election during the ruling period, and that the Party Chairman is elected by party members during the opposition period.
 The Party constitution of the Kuomintang provides that the party chairman is directly elected by party members.

-The current chairman of the Democratic Progressive Party is President Tsai Ing-wen.
+The current chairman of the Democratic Progressive Party is President Lai Ching-te.
 The current chairman of the Kuomintang is former Vice Premier Eric Chu.